.htaccess: 7 Useful Ingredients (Plus Bonus)

 ErrorDocument

-directive’s certainly one of the most considerable directives to set due to the importance of error pages (errors occur but are no fun, so those documents should be to the point and helpful).
-The directive allows you to define specific documents for certain HTTP status codes.Example pointing to a “error404” document in case a beloved “not found” error shows up:
+directive is one of the most relevant directives to set due to the importance of error pages (as errors are bad for the user experience, those documents should be on point).
+The directive allows you to define documents for certain HTTP status codes.Example pointing to an “error404” document in case a “not found” error shows up:

 ErrorDocument 404 /error404